-Some of you will already be familiar with the term ‘ChatOps’ whereby you make common commands executable from within chat rooms.
-It was originally coined by Github to describe their growing culture of “putting tools in the middle of the conversation”.
+Some of you might be familiar with the term ‘ChatOps’ whereby you make common commands executable from within chat rooms.
+It was originally coined by GitHub to describe their growing culture of “putting tools in the middle of the conversation”.

-Not only does that give you control where you need it, it also enables everyone in that room to have visibility of what’s happening across their technology stack in near real-time.
+It gives you control where you need it.
+Also, it enables everyone in that room to have visibility of what’s happening across their technology stack in near real-time.

-In the case of AWS Automation this helps empower developers to own and shape their own infrastructure, while keeping the folks in the Finance department happy that the company is developing a cost conscious culture.
+In the case of AWS Automation, this helps empower developers to own and shape their own infrastructure.
+It also keeps the folks in the Finance department happy that the company is developing a cost conscious culture.

 That’s why we felt it essential to give all paying GorillaStack customers access to their environment and configurations through Slack.

-UPDATE!!
-We got so much feedback from our customers about how awesome our Slack integration is, that we decided to build a seperate standalone bot.
-Now you don't even need a GorillaStack account to monitor all your CloudTrail Events from within Slack!
+UPDATE!
+We got so much feedback from our customers about how awesome our Slack integration is, that we decided to build a separate standalone bot.
+Now, you don’t even need a GorillaStack account to monitor all your CloudTrail Events from within Slack!

-AWS recently announced that you can now use AWS Lambda to post CloudWatch alarms and other simple notifications to your team’s Slack channel as an incoming webhook to track IT operations.
+Additionally, AWS announced that you can use AWS Lambda to post CloudWatch alarms and other simple notifications to your team’s Slack channel as an incoming webhook to track IT operations.

 We have witnessed first hand how powerful this can be.
-Using GorillaStack’s Slack integration our users have really enjoyed putting control in the hands of the developers who use the resources day to day, and not just the central DevOps team that traditionally manages the cloud configuration and is responsible for AWS cost savings.
+Using GorillaStack’s Slack integration, our users have put control in the hands of the developers who use the resources day to day, and not just the central DevOps team that traditionally manages the cloud configuration and is responsible for AWS cost savings.

-At GorillaStack our philosophy is it to empower and enable end-user developers to be responsible for their own infrastructure.
+At GorillaStack, our philosophy is to empower and enable end-user developers to be responsible for their own infrastructure.